sinanisler/WordPress.js/README.md

 ### About

-Why not make a modern WordPress Theme but use just one server ?
+Why not make a modern React WordPress Theme but use just one server ?

 This is why i wanted to make this theme.